Skip to content

 Many services require a deposit up front with the balance on completion, or a recurring retainer paid monthly.
 Two patterns to know:

 WooCommerce Subscriptions at around $256 per year is the right tool for recurring retainers.
-A $2,000 per month care plan becomes a Subscription product, and the customer is charged automatically every month until they cancel.
+A $2,000 per month care plan becomes a Subscription product, charged automatically every month until the customer cancels.
 For any agency that runs on retainer income, this is non-optional.
-I have one client running an entire $340,000 per year care-plan business on WooCommerce Subscriptions alone, and it is genuinely hands-off once the initial setup is done.

 For a solo service business just starting out, Deposits plus manual invoice reminders may be enough.
-For a retainer-heavy agency, Subscriptions is required and the $256 per year is trivial compared to the cost of manual billing.
+For a retainer-heavy agency, Subscriptions is required, and the $256 per year is trivial next to the cost of chasing invoices by hand every month.

 Tax treatment, where most stores get it wrong